jakelevirne/edge-lab/docs/Pi Cluster.md

 [^1]: [ChatGPT-What's a subnet?
 What does 192.168.86.0/24 mean?
 Is there something special about 192.168?](https://chat.openai.com/share/d146774e-6da8-48c8-8bc5-88791f5e4ad4)

+## A Note About Machine Names

+With local networking, machine naming can happen in several different ways: through your router, through a `hosts` file, through a local DNS server, or through Avahi zeroconf which is configured by default in Raspberry Pi OS.
+With Avahi, all machines should automatically be accessible at `hostname.local`.
+However, I've had some conflicts when using Pi or Nuc wifi and my home router (Google Nest Wifi) since the router itself resolves these machines to `hostname.lan`.

+Throughout these instructions and in the included scripts I use just `hostname` to refer to specific machines.
+This should generally work regardless of which approach you use for local hostname resolution.
+But if it's not working for you, switch to using IP addresses (static or DHCP reserved) or ask the [Edge Lab Assistant](https://chat.openai.com/g/g-CCcHNwSF9-edge-lab-assistant) for help.

 ## Prepare Cluster

 One of the goals for this cluster is to be able to wipe it clean to quickly get it back to its initial state without having to physically touch the machines.
 This allows us to play and experiment more easily.
 We'll use an approach of enabling each of the Pis to dual-boot, either into the USB drive for normal operations or into the SD card when we need to re-image the machines.
 This setup requires several one-time steps.